Code-Institute-Submissions/jcode-bootcamp/README.md

     * Github is used to store the project after being pushed to Git.
 It is also used for hosting the final site.

 ## Testing

+Find testing information in this separate file: TESTING.md

 ## Deployment